DanielFLopez1620/learning_ros2/m02_ros2_communication/m02_ros2_communication.md

 - If a yaml file seems to not be loading the parameters, you can check for the next options:
   - ```[WARNING] [launch_ros.actions.node]: Parameter file path is not a file: ...``` If you receive this warn, you should check the *share* path and watch for the real location of the yaml file, for example, if it is in the *config* dir or the directory you specified in the launch.
   - Pay attentation to the namespaces, if you are sure the name of the node and the execution is done properly, maybe you mistype something in the namespace section or you have to use a namespace as the topic, service (...) was launched inside one.

+- When using plugins, the names will be priority, then make sure the next:

+  - Your package and plugins have similar names or are linked by a familiarity of topics.
+  - Use proper namespaces according the package where you are defining the headers or the source codes.
+  - Remeber that the library name (source code of your implementation) should be consistent throughout the phases of compilation and linking, then do not mess the info of the **CMakeLists.txt** file and keep present it when declaring the **plugins.xml** file.
+  - REspect and keep consistent the names of the base class and the child implementation durin ghte source definition and the **plugins.xml** file.
+  - Do not forget to include ```#include <pluginlib/class_list_macros.hpp>``` to export macros, and, of course, do not forget to export the classes you just defined with the ```PLUGINLIB_EXPORT_CLASS``` macro.

 # Resources